1. What is the US “Big and Beautiful” Act?

 3. Financial defense:

-Increase gold reserves to hedge against US dollar risks; strictly control abnormal cross-border capital flows .
+Increase gold reserves to hedge against dollar risks; strictly control abnormal cross-border capital flows .

 Increase subsidies for independent research and development of semiconductors and new energy to offset the squeeze from US policies .

-The essence of the "Big and Beautiful" bill is Trump's political gamble - using short-term economic stimulus to exchange for election chips, but the cost is overdrawing fiscal credit and tearing apart social consensus.
-It passed with a narrow margin (51:49) It is a microcosm of the polarization of American politics.
-For the world, if the bill is finally passed (it still needs a second vote in the House of Representatives), ), will force countries to restructure their trade and financial strategies. my country needs to respond with "bottom line thinking" and turn pressure into a driving force for technological upgrading and market diversification.
+The "Big, Beautiful" bill is essentially a political gamble by Trump—using short-term economic stimulus to gain election leverage, but at the cost of overdrawing fiscal credit and tearing apart social consensus.
+It passed with a narrow margin (51:49).
+It is a microcosm of the polarization of American politics.
+For the world, if the bill is finally passed (it still needs a second vote in the House of Representatives), ), will force countries to restructure their trade and financial strategies. my country needs to adopt a "bottom-line approach" to respond, turning pressure into a driving force for technological upgrading and market diversification.